 Back-claiming for previous years requires that you submit a request for amendment to the ATO.
 The ATO does not charge a fee if you request an amendment and you don't have to send in another tax return unless they ask you to.
 You can request an amendment in a number of ways.
 We always recommend you consult with your accountant - they are the experts and can do this process with the most experience and least amount of effort.
 If you manage your own tax affairs however you can find specific details here on the relevant ATO website page.

-Joe purchased a 2 year old investment property in 2016.
-Joe was not aware at the time that he could benefit from claiming depreciation.
-Joe had Capital Claims Tax Depreciation prepare a depreciation schedule for him in May 2019.
-A Capital Claims Tax Depreciation schedule begins from the time the investment property is available as an investment property, which in Joe's case was as soon as he purchased it in March 2016.
-Joe holds his investment property as an individual and would like to back-claim depreciation in previous years that he missed out.
+Christine purchased a 2 year old investment property in 2017.
+Christine was not aware at the time that she could benefit from claiming depreciation.
+Christine had Capital Claims Tax Depreciation prepare a depreciation schedule for her in May 2020.
+A Capital Claims Tax Depreciation schedule begins from the time the investment property is available as an investment property, which in Christine's case was as soon as she purchased it in March 2017.
+Christine holds her investment property as an individual and would like to back-claim depreciation in previous years that she missed out.

-Based on the above example, Joe is able to request amendments for his 2017 and 2018 tax returns, as well as claim deductions in his 2019 tax return and subsequent years going forward.
-Total deductions claimable across the 3 years equals $25,070.00.
-Unfortunately, the $5,013.00 that would have been claimable for the 2016 financial year have been lost.
+Based on the above example, Christine is able to request amendments for her 2018 and 2019 tax returns, as well as claim deductions in her 2020 tax return and subsequent years going forward.
+Total deductions claimable across the 3 years equals $25,070.
+Unfortunately, the $5,013 that would have been claimable for the 2017 financial year have been lost.
 On the upside, Capital Claims Tax Depreciation held off immediate write-off and low-cost and low-value pooling provisions to minimise the first year losses and improve results in subsequent years.

 It's not too late!
 Contact our friendly team to discuss your property and find out if you have depreciation deductions available that you are missing out on.
-We provide free, all inclusive quotes and estimates of deductions up-front so you can feel confident before proceeding.
-Get in touch today on 1300 922 220 or use the link below to request a quote online!
+We provide a personalised quote and estimates of deductions up-front so you can feel confident before proceeding.
+Get in touch today on 1300 922 220 or click here to request a quote online!